 Dandelion & Driftwood is the kind of place that knows how to do high teas right, with the iconic cafe currently being based in the heart of Hendra.

-Known for its original recipes and concoctions, this establishment offers customers three-tiered tea stands chocked with sweet and savoury delights, such as buttery scones, ribbon sandwiches and ornate cupcakes.
+Known for its original recipes and concoctions, this establishment offers customers three-tiered tea stands chocked with sweet and savoury delights.
+Think buttery scones, ribbon sandwiches and ornate cupcakes.

 However, if you are not in the mood for a milky brew, then you can substitute your tea for something a little harder, with the cafe offering champagne and rose as naughty alternatives.